ckyoga/drupallisting/README.md

 Installation instructions
 --------------
 + Checkout this repository and place the “drupallisting” folder under your apache path.
-+ Create an MySQL database named 'dbCMS' and import the “dbCMS.sql” file.
++ Create an MySQL database named 'dbCMS'

-+ Create the following drupal user on your new database.
++ Create the following drupal user on your new MySQL database.
 - database user: userCMS
 - database password: drupal

 - mysql commands:
 - CREATE USER 'userCMS'@'localhost' IDENTIFIED BY 'drupal';
 - GRANT ALL PRIVILEGES ON * . * TO 'userCMS'@'localhost';
 - FLUSH PRIVILEGES;

++ Import the dbCMS.sql file into your new MySQL database
+- MySQL import command /Applications/MAMP/Library/bin/mysql -u userCMS -p dbCMS < dbCMS.sql

 + Point your webserver document root to the "drupallisting" folder